Heavy-Tailed NGG Mixture Models

-and it can be easily shown that $\mathscr{L}^*(y) = \mathscr{L}(y) \{\pi_{i(1)} + \sum_{j = 2}^{\infty} {\pi_{i(j)}}/(y^{\alpha_{i(j)} - \alpha_{i(1)}}) \}$ is a slowly varying function, from where the final result follows.\strut \end{enumerate}
+and it can be easily shown that $\mathscr{L}^*(y) = \mathscr{L}(y) \{\pi_{i(1)} + \sum_{j = 2}^{\infty} {\pi_{i(j)}}/(y^{\alpha_{i(j)} - \alpha_{i(1)}}) \}$ is a slowly varying function, from where the final result follows. \end{enumerate}

 \textbf{Proof of Theorem~\ref{props_multi}}: We only present the proof of Theorem~\ref{props_multi}~a) as that of claim b) follows a similar line of attack.
-We start by showing that the marginal distributions $F_{k}$ are univariate Pitman--Yor mixtures, and then using Theorem~\ref{props} it follows that their tails, $1-F_{k}$, are regularly varying, for $k = 1, \dots, d$.
-Let $\dif \mathbf{y}_{-k}=\dif y_{1}\dots\dif y_{k-1} \dif y_{k+1}\dots\dif y_{d}$ and note that \eqref{pymixtures_multi} combined with Fubini's theorem implies that
+We start by showing that the marginal distributions $F_{k}$ are univariate {NGG-mixtures}, and then using Theorem~\ref{props} a) it follows that their tails, $1-F_{k}$, are regularly varying, for $k = 1, \dots, d$.
+Let $\dif \mathbf{y}_{-k}=\dif y_{1}\dots\dif y_{k-1} \dif y_{k+1}\dots\dif y_{d}$ and note that \eqref{pymixtures_multi} and \eqref{kerns} implies that

 Since by assumption $G_{0,k}(\sigma_{k})$ has a regularly varying tail with tail index $\alpha_{0,k}$, it follows from Theorem~\ref{props}~a) that $1-F_k$ is regularly varying with tail index $\alpha(F_k) = \alpha_{0,k} / D$, for $k=1,\dots,d$, from where the final result follows. \strut